Read about steriod therapy for chronic lymphocytic leukaemia and how it is used for treatment.

 The dose is usually quite low.
 You only take them for a few days or a week at a time.

-You take them each cycle so you may be on and off steroids for quite a while.
+You take steroids with each cycle of treatment so you may be on and off them for quite a while.

 Steroids as treatment